When students are in distress, early intervention can make a big difference in outcomes.

-- The Student Care Network (former AWARE Network) should be used if you see a student who is in severe distress and you are concerned may cause harm to self or others.
+- The Student Care Network should be used if you see a student who is in severe distress and you are concerned may cause harm to self or others.

 - Early Academic Referrals should be used if you see a student who is struggling academically and would benefit from additional support.

 Early Academic Referral System